 The UMass Lowell Award for Excellence in Undergraduate Teaching is designed to honor contributions faculty make to undergraduate-level instruction.
 The university recognizes the distinctive qualities that guide excellence when working with undergraduate students.
 This involves impactful experiences teaching the next generation to reach higher levels of skill, knowledge, understanding, appreciation, and expression.
 Exemplary faculty performance varies from program to program across our campus.

-- The nominee must be a full-time faculty member at UMass Lowell and currently in a tenure, teaching, or clinical-track position.
+- The nominee must be a full-time faculty member at UMass Lowell (UML) and currently in a tenure, teaching, or clinical-track position.

 - Previous nominees are eligible, and it is hoped that they will be nominated again.